clickworkorange/KivySightGlass/README.md

 - Maybe add a cylindrical mesh transformation to the waves, so they appear to follow the walls of the tube rather than move linearly from side to side.
 Keeping resource usage low is a more important goal though, and a 3D transformation might just prove too costly.

 - The ability to give a rounded appearance to the ends of the tube might be nice, perhaps by using a bitmap as the mask instead of (or in addition to) the `StencilView`.
+Or it may be possible to use `Canvas` drawing tools (i.e. `Line` and `Ellipse`) to draw a <a href="https://kivy.org/doc/stable/api-kivy.graphics.stencil_instructions.html">`Stencil`</a> that has an adjustable top & bottom curvature.

 - Attaching a list of strings to the "major" scale lines, so numbers (or any other characters) can be shown alongside.